The Barrister Who Carried Welsh Liberalism Through Its Leanest Years

 Origins and Formation

-Born at Colomendy in Denbighshire in 1925, into a Welsh speaking farming family, Hooson was educated at Denbigh Grammar School before reading law at Aberystwyth and proceeding to Gray’s Inn. (source 1) Called to the Bar in 1949, he rapidly made his name on the Wales and Chester circuit, becoming Queen’s Counsel in 1960, a strikingly early distinction that spoke to both intellectual force and professional confidence. (source 1)
+Called to the Bar in 1949, he quickly made his name on the Wales and Chester Circuit, becoming Queen’s Counsel in 1960, a notably early distinction that spoke to both intellectual force and professional standing. (source 1)

 Montgomeryshire and the Burden of Inheritance

-This is the context for the famous contemporary description of Hooson as a political solitary.
-In April 1967, Norman Cook, writing in the Liverpool Daily Post at the end of a tour of Welsh constituencies, described him at Westminster as “a kind of one-man parliamentary party like Mr Gwynfor Evans … the solitary pride and joy of all that is left of the glorious Welsh Liberalism of years gone by.” (source 4) The remark was not merely a flourish.
-It was a snapshot of a political reality, Hooson as the parliamentary embodiment of a once dominant Welsh political culture now reduced to a single Commons seat. (source 4)
+This is the context for the well-known contemporary description of Hooson as a political solitary.
+In April 1967, Norman Cook, writing in the Liverpool Daily Post at the end of a tour of Welsh constituencies, described him at Westminster as “a kind of one man parliamentary party like Mr Gwynfor Evans … the solitary pride and joy of all that is left of the glorious Welsh Liberalism of years gone by.” (source 4)

 Devolution Before Its Time